Natural Gas FAQs

 - A rebate of up to $50 per ton for commercial customers who include natural gas space conditioning equipment

-Am I Eligible For A Natural Gas Rebate If I Sign Up For FPU’s ‘Spread the Love’ Payment Plan?
+Am I Eligible For A Natural Gas Rebate If I Sign Up For FPU’s WHIP Payment Plan?

 Yes.
-However, customers who participate in the ‘Spread the Love’ Payment Plan will receive their appliance rebate in the form of a reduced monthly payment amount, which will be factored into a 60-month period.
+However, customers who participate in the WHIP payment plan will receive their appliance rebate in the form of a reduced monthly payment amount, which will be factored into a 60-month period.

 How Do I Redeem My Natural Gas Rebate(s)?